-At the latest E3 show, Todd Howard from Bethesda stood on stage and unveiled a new game they were working on - a dedicated mobile game in their popular Elder Scrolls series called Elder Scrolls: Blades.
+At the recent E3 show, Todd Howard of Bethesda took the stage, unveiling a new game they are working on - a dedicated mobile game in their popular Elder Scrolls role-playing series called Elder Scrolls: Blades.
 His performance was quite impressive and promising.
-Todd promised us a graphics of Consoles On the mobile, and a game that will feel like Elder Scrolls, just for mobile.
+Todd promised us graphics of Consoles On the mobile, and a game that will feel like Elder Scrolls, just for mobile.

 As someone who is very fond of Bethesda's games, of course, once it was possible, I signed up for the Early Access game.
 Well, I've been playing with it for a few days, so I decided to share with you my thoughts on Elder Scrolls: Blades.
 Have we finally seen an original, high-quality mobile game from Triple A studio, or are the usual microcontrollations destroying the entire experience?
 Stay with me and you will find out.

-In the game we play a warrior (or warrior) who returns to his hometown only to discover that it was destroyed to the ground by mercenaries sent by the Queen.
-You have the task of collecting resources and bringing the city back to its grandeur - but it's not that simple.
-During the raid on the city, a mysterious underground passageway was discovered beneath it, which seemed to cause worrisome phenomena, such as the appearance of evil goblins and an army of dead gods spreading like locusts.
+In the game we play a character of a warrior (or warrior) who returns to his hometown only to find that it has been destroyed to the ground by mercenaries sent by the queen.
+You are tasked with gathering resources and bringing the city back to its glory - only it is not that simple.
+During the raid on the city, a mysterious underground passageway was discovered from underneath, which appeared to cause alarming phenomena, such as the appearance of evil goblins and an army of a dead god spreading like a locust.
 The plot of the game will lead you to the truth behind the incident.
-But will you ever come to an end?
+But, will you ever reach the end?
 Great question, remember, this is a free mobile game with microtransactions.
-But on that later.
+But about that later.

 So how does the battle system work in the game?
 Once an enemy sees you, you automatically enter the battle, only you and him, face to face.
 The battle system of Eldar Scorles, of course, has spread greatly to suit Mobile, but surprisingly it is not casual at all, and requires timing and learning of the weaknesses and strengths of the enemy in front of you.
 Clicking on the screen will raise the sword, and clicking at the right time will allow for a stronger attack and even a combo thread.
 If you have a shield, you can use it to protect yourself, as well as use the abilities and magic you develop to hurt your opponent in other ways.
 A few hours into the game and you can not just press the keys, because the enemies know how to protect themselves from you, and even use magic and abilities of their own.